 Should you buy the HyperX Cloud Alpha?

 The HyperX Cloud Alpha is probably one of the most Platonically-ideal gaming headsets of late, as it offers a good mix of high durability, good sound quality, and extreme value.
 It might sound strange to you that I’m calling a $100 gaming headset an extreme value, but look at it this way: if you’re up all night raiding, if you spend a lot of time with headphones on your skull—you can spend hundreds or thousands of dollars chasing quality.
-The HyperX Cloud Alpha offers quality above its price point, so it’ll be a trusty companion for a long time.
+The HyperX Cloud Alpha offers exactly that, far above its price point, so it’ll be a trusty companion for a long time.
 Given that pretty much every gaming platform now includes its own audio features like virtual surround sound, the Cloud Alpha arguably competes with higher-end headsets even more favorably today than when it first came out.

 Additionally, gaming headsets in the sub-$100 range are typically made of materials that are either easily broken or will decay quickly with heavy use.
 You can easily spend over $500 USD in just a few years if your headsets keep breaking or getting worn down.
 The HyperX Cloud Alpha can be maintained with replacement parts, and is built like a tank to boot.
 That $100 USD may seem expensive up front, but it’ll probably be the smarter investment in the long run.